blatant-trapdoor/Chisels-and-Bits-2/README.md

 The current textures for the palette and bit beaker are placeholders, if anyone'd like to make some textures I'd love to use them!

+You can find the original mod for Minecraft 1.8-1.12 by AlgorithmX2 at: https://github.com/AlgorithmX2/Chisels-and-Bits !

 <br/> <br/>

 #### Differences from the original mod